tpage99/tpm-gatsby/src/pages/blog/04-24-2019/index.md

 ---
-path: "/blog/one-simple-step-to-improve-your-website-today/"
+path: '/blog/one-simple-step-to-improve-your-website-today/'
-title: "One Simple Step to Improve Your Website Today"
+title: 'One Simple Step to Improve Your Website Today'
-date: "April 24, 2019"
+date: '2019-04-24'
-description: "A simple and, most importantly, FREE way to improve your website today.
-Estimated reading time 3 minutes"
+description: 'A simple and, most importantly, FREE way to improve your website today.
+Estimated reading time 3.5 minutes'
 ---

 Improving websites can be an endless ordeal.
 Spending hours upon hours working on improving search engine optimization results, choosing a great hosting provider, speed, image caching and optimization, and the list goes on.
 But there is one very simple and _free_ way to improve your website today - by making sure your website is secure.